strongloop/zone/README.md

 [Dart's async library](https://api.dartlang.org/apidocs/channels/stable/dartdoc-viewer/dart-async.Zone) and [Brian Ford's zone.js](https://github.com/btford/zone.js/) library provide similar functionality.

 ## Implementation status

-* The zone library and documentation are still under development: there are bugs, missing features, and limited documentation.

 * The zone library dynamically modifies Node's asynchronous APIs at runtime.
   As detailed below, some of the modules have not yet been completed, and thus you cannot use them with zones.